Below you will see the before and after on our white brick lime wash with copper gutters and lights— exterior home renovation.

 I selected K style gutters (as they matched the crown molding) and round downspouts.

 Copper gutters last for decades so we felt like it was a worthy investment.

-After the gutters had time to patina, I sealed them with Everbrite, clear protective coating (post coming on how to do this).
+After the gutters had time to patina, I sealed them with Everbrite, a clear protective coating.

 The reason for sealing copper is so that it will stay this gorgeous warm copper and won’t turn brown.

 Next, my husband and I installed the exterior lights.

 I got the modern square mount lights off Etsy here: Total $850.00